nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/disseminations/2023-11-15_CEPLAS-ARC-Hackathons/orga.md

 - LAN cables
   - if good wifi is not available
 - Multi-outlet power strip
-- (optional) Coffee, Tea, Drinks, fruits and snacks
 - Discuss putative datasets or projects to be ARCified (with the PI or the participants)
 - Create a [DataHUB user group](./../../../DataHUB-Manual/datahub-CreateGroup.html)
   - (optional) invite members from your lab
+- (optional) coffee, tea, drinks, fruits and snacks, options for lunch or dinner